BarryCode/Warframe/README.md

-# Warframe D3D Source
+# Warframe D3D Source x86 & x64
-x86 & x64
+you can download the source by clicking the Download ZIP button